BIDET USE FOR DEVELOPMENT AND DETOXIFICATION

 However, the fixed sprayers will only work if your toilet is a standard flat-top toilet.
 The hand-held sprayer can be attached to any toilet.

 - Two sprayers or an adjustable sprayer.
 This is not necessary but makes use a little easier.

-We also recommend using a bidet for cleaning oneself after bowel movements.
+We also recommend using a bidet for cleaning oneself after bowel movements, provided your tap water is clean.
 Reasons for this are:

 1. Very clean.
 It cleans your bottom quickly and more thoroughly than toilet paper, once you get used to using it.

 3. A way to wash easily.
 One can also use the bidet to wash the anal and genital area quickly without having to take a complete shower.
 For example, this can be useful after a coffee enema, and at other times.
 One can wet the area, rub some soap on the area, and then rinse everything off with the bidet.